wwh0411/FedMABench/README.md

 - 10+ **base models** covering *Qwen2-VL-2B/7B-Instruct*, *InternVL2-1B/2B/4B/8B*, *DeepseekVL2* and more.

 ![intro](FedMABench.png)

 This benchmark is based upon [ms-swift](https://github.com/modelscope/ms-swift/).
 We thank the authors for their valuable contributions!

+## 📱 Datasets
+The datasets of FedMABench are public available at HuggingFace: [wwh0411/FedMABench](https://huggingface.co/datasets/wwh0411/FedMABench).

 ## 🛠️ Installation